psb-2020-2021-apcsp/concentration-game/README.md

 - Also, **because `fsm` is invoked from different threads, it is possible to get into the wrong state with no way out**.
 So, either handle clicks waiting for a timeout, or synchronize `fsm`.
 - Scoring simply keeps track of matches.
 Nothing is done to detect winning, nor is anything done with a maximum time for losing.
 - Unit tests (using [`pytest`](https://docs.pytest.org/)) for *all* functions.
 (We has started using `unittest`).
+- '`tkinter` is not thread safe' &mdash; yikes!
+We have to do something about that (see [this](https://stackoverflow.com/questions/32555945/python-3-and-tkinter-thread-join-blocks-main-thread-forever)).
+We should be able to use [`after`](https://www.pythontutorial.net/tkinter/tkinter-after/) *in lieu* of `timer.py`.
 - Classes?
 Should we encapsulate everything and make it object-oriented?
 - *So much more!* (See our [notes](https://drive.google.com/file/d/1UhX4aK-9mBqioveEm5JWuqGeYFfpsKQS/view).)